HardlyDifficult/Tutorials/Chapter6.md

 <br>Call scripts at the end of the level:

-When the LevelManager detects the win condition, it's updated to call each of the DisableComponentsOnEndOfLevel components in the scene.
+When the LevelController detects the win condition, it's updated to call each of the DisableComponentsOnEndOfLevel components in the scene.

 <hr></details>
 <details><summary>Why not just set timeScale to 0?</summary>